 Have you ever seen someone’s craft drifting away from its position at the dock?
 If you have experienced this, you might wonder how you can prevent this incident from occurring to you!
 It’s critical to know how to tie up your boat to avoid that from happening.

-In this article, I will show you useful guidelines on how to tie a boat to a cleat while parking your vessel at any kind of docks and other tips about knot-tying techniques that can be applied in real situations.
+In this article, I will show you useful guidelines on how to tie a boat to a cleat while parking your vessel at any kind of dock and other tips about knot-tying techniques that can be applied in real situations.

 To sum up, there are simple steps that you can take to tie your boat to any dock cleat: